20 Best Calf Exercises For Mass and Strength

 Your calf is one of the most under-trained muscles in your body and is usually neglected from a strength program.
-Most people don’t understand or believe the importance of keeping your calf complex strong.
+Most people don’t understand or believe the importance of strengthening your calf complex.

-The calf is made up of two superficial muscles: the upper gastrocnemius, and the lower soleus.
+The calf comprises two superficial muscles: the gastrocnemius and the soleus.

 Gastrocnemius